carologistics/clips_executive/clips_executive/_sources/getting_started/logging.rst.txt

 Logging and Routing
 ###################

-THe CLIPS Environment manager provides a custom CLIPS logger that logs CLIPS output to ROS and also saves CLIPS output of each environment to files if configured so.
+The CLIPS Environment manager provides a custom CLIPS logger that logs CLIPS output to ROS and also saves CLIPS output of each environment to files if configured so.
-The log files are stored at the ROS logging directory "~/.ros/log/" and are named using the name of the envrionment followed by a timestamp.
+The log files are stored at the ROS logging directory "~/.ros/log/" and are named using the name of the environment followed by a timestamp.

 For log routing inside CLIPS, the custom loggers accepts the following logical names that log to the file and additionally also in some cases to ROS: